Arnab Goswami

-Arnab Ranjan Goswami (born 7 March 1973) is an Indian right-wing news anchor and journalist.
-He is the managing director and editor-in-chief of Republic Media Network, a conservative news organisation oriented towards Hindutva.
+Arnab Ranjan Goswami (born 7 March 1973) is an Indian news anchor, journalist and media executive.
+He is the managing director and editor-in-chief of Republic Media Network.

-Before Republic TV, Goswami was the editor-in-chief and a news anchor of Times Now and ET Now, from 2006 to 2016.
-Previously, he had also served stints at NDTV and The Telegraph.
-On Times Now, he anchored The Newshour, a live debate at 9 pm (IST) weekdays, which propelled him to widespread fame.
-He also hosted a special television programme Frankly Speaking with Arnab.
+Goswami began his career at The Telegraph before joining NDTV.
+He was the editor-in-chief and a news anchor of Times Now from 2006 to 2016.
+On Times Now, he anchored The Newshour and Frankly Speaking with Arnab which propelled him to widespread fame.
 In November 2016, Goswami resigned as editor-in-chief of Times Now.
 His news channel Republic TV was launched in May 2017.

 Early life and family

 Family

 Goswami was born in Guwahati, Assam on 7 March 1973 in an Assamese family of Manoranjan Goswami and Suprabha Gain-Goswami.
 His father, Manoranjan Goswami joined the Indian Army in the early 1960s and retired as a colonel after serving in the army for nearly 30 years.
 Upon retirement he joined the Bharatiya Janata Party and was the party's unsuccessful candidate in 1998 Lok Sabha Polls for the Guwahati constituency.
 He wrote various columns, books and was the recipient of the Asam Sahitya Sabha Award in 2017.
 Arnab's mother, Suprabha Gain-Goswami is an author.

 His paternal grandfather Rajani Kanta Goswami was a lawyer.
 His maternal grandfather, Gaurisankar Bhattacharyya, was an elected legislator from the Communist Party of India and served as the leader of the opposition in Assam for many years.

 Goswami's maternal uncle, Siddhartha Bhattacharya is a member of the Assam Legislative Assembly for the BJP from Gauhati East constituency.
 He headed the Assam unit of BJP until 2015.

 Goswami is married to Samyabrata Ray Goswami.
 She is also a journalist and a co-owner of Republic TV.
 The couple has a son, Che Goswami, named after the revolutionary Che Guevara.